 If you’re watching your budget and/or manage severe allergies, Disney makes it really easy.
 You can pack in all the food and drinks that you can manage to schlep around.
 Keyword, schlep.
 Just don’t bring your stainless steel camping cooler (or any hard sided cooler).
 Only soft-sided coolers allowed.
 We used a large backpack that my husband carried and I carried a small backpack.

 Allergy-friendly snacking was no problem at Disney.
 We immediately spotted “no-sugar added” strawberry fruit popsicles at the ice-cream carts found at every park and Enjoy Life chocolate and cookies plus a whole slew of other allergy-free treats at Epcot and Magic Kingdom food courts and restaurants.

 My favorite snacks were found at the fresh fruit and veggie stands.
-They sold small containers of fresh fruit, vegetables/dip and a fruit/cheese combo for around $3 each.
+They sold small containers of fresh fruit, vegetables/dip and a fruit/cheese combo for under $5.
 The pineapple spears and ice-cold watermelon, were amazingly refreshing after walking many, many miles in 90+ degree weather (yes, even in October!).

 Packing your own food and snacks makes a gluten free Walt Disney World absolutely possible with zero hiccups.

 Disney Spring’s Gluten-Free Bakery